abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp.md

 ![cluster ready](img/cluster-created.png)

-Once your cluster ready, you will need to link the cluster to your local machine in order to drive it.
-To do so, you will first need to install the `gke-gcloud-auth-plugin` by running the following command
+Once your cluster is ready, you will need to link it to your local machine in order to manage it.
+To do so, first install the `gke-gcloud-auth-plugin` by running the following command:

 ```
 gcloud components install gke-gcloud-auth-plugin
 ```

-Then click on the `Connect` button and paste the given command into your terminal
+Then click on the `Connect` button and paste the provided command into your terminal.

 ![link command](img/gcloud-command.png)